roo2/broken-site/tests/README.md

 # Test Scripts

-This directory contains test scripts for the Site Diagnostics Pro application.
+This directory contains test scripts for the BrokenSite application.

 ## Test Sites